Logbook and Ranking Help/FAQs

 - At the bottom of the page, click Update.

 If you already have meters in your logbook for the current season (May 1–April 30), all of your meters from the beginning of the season will automatically be added to the affiliation's total.
-If you have not yet logged any meters, your name will not appear under your affiliation in the University/Club Standings until you log some meters for the current season.
+If you have not yet logged any meters, your name will not appear under your affiliation in the Affiliation Standings until you log some meters for the current season.

 - How can I have a new affiliation added to the list of choices?